About Browser Threats

 The first thing to note is the "fingerprint".
 As you rerun the test over and over, you

-will find that the fingerprint stays the same.
+can check if the fingerprint stays the same.
 Even when you log out, clear cookies, go to

-even when on a TOR Browser.
 But also note that the fingerprint cannot be maintained

 when you change browsers.
 This is why I encourage a technique I call Browser Isolation.